 When examined under a microscope, fibrocystic breast tissue includes distinct components such as:

 Having fibrocystic breasts doesn't increase your risk of breast cancer, unless the breast changes are associated with atypical hyperplasia (atypia) — the abnormal appearance and overgrowth of cells lining breast lobules and ducts.
-Women with atypia do have an increased risk of breast cancer compared with the general population.
-A diagnosis of atypical hyperplasia often is made following a breast biopsy to evaluate a mammogram or an abnormality found during a clinical breast exam.

 Preparing for your appointment

 You're likely to start by seeing your family doctor, nurse practitioner or physician assistant.
 In some cases, based on a clinical breast exam or findings on an imaging test, you may be referred to a breast-health specialist.

 The initial evaluation focuses on your medical history.
 Your health care provider will want to discuss your symptoms, their relation to your menstrual cycle and any other relevant information.